 Occasionally, a lemon tree dropping fruit can be prevented, as dropping fruit can also result from improper watering or fertilization, excessive pruning and insect infestations.

-Water lemon trees when you have had less than 1 ½ inches of rain in a week.
+Water lemon trees when you have had less than 1 ½ inches (4 cm.) of rain in a week.
 Apply water to the soil around a lemon tree slowly, allowing it to sink into the soil.
 Stop when the water begins to run off.
 If you have heavy clay soil, wait about 20 minutes and water again (or amend the soil to improve drainage).
 Too much water leaches the nutrients out of the soil, and not enough stresses the tree.

 Citrus trees need a good balance of nitrogen and other macronutrients as well as a variety of micronutrients.
 You can provide the tree with everything it needs by using a citrus special fertilizer.
 For best results, follow the label instructions.

 Whiteflies, aphids, scales, and mites sometimes infest lemon trees.
 These insects seldom cause serious damage, but they may cause premature fruit drop and blemish the fruit.
 Use narrow-range horticultural oils in late winter and early spring when the insects are in the larval or “crawler” phase of their lifecycle.
 For small trees, a strong blast of water from a hose will knock some of the insects from the tree, and insecticidal soaps or neem oil sprays are somewhat effective in controlling adult insects.

-Allow lemon trees to grow naturally without pruning as much as possible.
-Remove dead, damaged or diseased limbs as needed, but if you need to control the size of the tree, do so with the fewest possible cuts.
+Allow lemon trees to grow naturally as much as possible without pruning.
+Remove dead, damaged, or diseased limbs as needed, but if you need to control the size of the tree, do so with the fewest possible cuts.